Rexogamer/rexbot/CONTRIBUTING.md

 #### `developer`

 Whether the command should be limited to users listed in [`config.ts`](./src/config.ts)'s `developers` field.
-This should be enabled for sensitive commands (e.g. bot managment commands or `eval`).
+This should be enabled for sensitive commands (e.g. bot management commands or `eval`).
 For most commands, set this to `false`.

 #### `serverOnly`